Milan Bandić: Parking garages and square remodelling

-In late 2017, the city started works to remove trees surrounding the Meštrović Pavilion in the middle of the Square of the Victims of Fascism, prompting protests against the city administration led by a citizens' initiative named Vratite magnoliju ("Bring Back the Magnolia") after several old magnolias among many trees and bushes that the city intended to cut down, reducing the greenery around the Pavilion to a grass cover.
+In late 2017, the city authorities started removing trees surrounding the Meštrović Pavilion in the middle of the Square of the Victims of Fascism, prompting protests against Bandić's administration led by a citizens' initiative named Vratite magnoliju ("Bring Back the Magnolia").
+The plan would see removed several old magnolias among many other trees and bushes, reducing the greenery around the Pavilion to a plain grass lawn.
 Bandić and another city official were prosecuted for damaging cultural heritage and other accusations regarding the square remodelling.
-The trees, some of which were protected heritage and fixtures of Zagreb pop culture, were removed while the process was ongoing by the city authorities; some of the trees were reportedly "diseased", and some "grew too much", while the project documentation was contradictory on the others.
+The trees, some of which constituted protected city heritage and fixtures of Zagreb pop culture, were removed while the process was ongoing by the city authorities; some of the trees were reportedly "diseased", and some "overgrown", while the project documentation was contradictory on the others.
 The makeover also included removing Brač limestone steps and replacing them with concrete.
 At the end of the process, Bandić was found not guilty, and subsequently taunted protestors by cutting grass on the square while dressed in the uniform of Zrinjevac, the city's park maintenance company, which caused them to demand his resignation.
 The city administration also removed benches and placed signs forbidding walking on the green surfaces.
 While a few academics supported the square makeover, most were opposed, including architectural, landscaping and art history societies.
 The makeover polarised the public, leading to "guerrilla" tree planting actions suppressed by the police, the result was that the citizens much less often frequented or stopped at the square.
 The renewed square's "cold monumentality" has been compared to the architecture of totalitarian and fascist Independent State of Croatia, which had cleared part of the square in 1941–42 while converting the pavilion to a mosque.